alexjonesphd/python-face-regressor/README.rst

 User instructions
 ~~~~~~~~~~~~~~~~~

-Full instructions on using the package can be found in the accompanying
-Jupyter notebook, and in the academic publication below.
+Full instructions on using the package can be found in the Jupyter notebooks hosted at the `Open Science Framework page`_ for the project, and in the academic publication below.

 Citations
 ~~~~~~~~~